Small Business Supply Chain: Managing Risk

 Foster Strong Supplier Relationships

 Managing risks in your supply chain starts with your suppliers and vendors.
 Manufacturers are still feeling the impacts of material shortages and price hikes.
 That means you have to stay on top of your suppliers, ensure they’re giving you quality service, and understand their risks in addition to your own.
-Open and transparent communication between everyone in the supply chain means handling your customers’ shipping expectations easier and lowering the risk of losing customers.
+Open and transparent communication between everyone in the supply chain means handling your customers’ shipping expectations more easily and lowering the risk of losing customers.

 Optimize the Customer Experience